Wao-course/Ex_19/README.md

   - Are the PVC/PVs still intact?
   - What happens if the StatefulSet is reapplied?
 Is the data intact?

-# Training exercise 4  - MongoDB done right - BONUS
+# Training exercise 4  - MongoDB done right - BONUS (still in progress)

 There are numerous challenges getting MongoDB running correctly, when you want scaling to work.
 We have addressed some of it, however for a more proven and